Study of noise in virtual distillation circuits for quantum error mitigation: Coherent mismatch

 In this section we investigate the coherent mismatch, also known as drift, of the dominant eigenvector that is caused by the noise in the QAOA circuit.
 Since virtual distillation relies on the assumption that the dominant eigenvector approximates the ideal state, it is of importance to quantify how good of an approximation this is.
 The coherent mismatch is defined as~\cite{koczor_dominant_2021}

 where $\ket{\psi_\mathrm{dom}}$ is the dominant eigenvector of a noisy quantum state $\rho$ and $\ket{\psi_\mathrm{ideal}}$ is with respect to the ideal (noiseless) state.
 In \figref[a]{fig:drift} we plot the coherent mismatch, averaged over all instances, between the ideal noiseless QAOA state, and the dominant eigenvector of $\rho_\Lambda(\alpha_\mathrm{opt},\beta_\mathrm{opt})$, where the optimal angles are with respect to $C_\mathrm{mitigated}^\Lambda(\alpha,\beta)$.
-From the figure it can be seen that the coherent mismatch is smaller for dephasing errors in the QAOA circuit compared to depolarizing errors.
-This fact can be explained by converting an incoherent error to a coherent one.
+From the figure it can be seen that the coherent mismatch is smaller for dephasing errors in the QAOA circuit compared to both depolarizing errors and amplitude damping.
+For the case of depolarizing errors this fact can be explained by converting an incoherent error to a coherent one.
 Consider a $Z$ error that occurs before the $X(\beta)$-gate.
 By commuting the error through the gate we get

 where in the last equality we have used the anti-commutation relation between $X$ and $Z$, $XZ=-ZX$.
 Hence, we see that a $Z$ error introduces an incoherent error that corresponds to an extra $\pi$ rotation of the $X(\beta)$-gate.
 For the $ZZ(\alpha)$-gate a $Z$ error acting on any of the two-qubits commute through the gate, and hence only the $X(\beta)$-gate will be affected by dephasing errors which causes coherent mismatch.
 For the depolarizing channel, however, both $X$ and $Y$ errors will lead to a coherent error of the $ZZ(\alpha)$-gate which will result in a greater coherent mismatch.
 Nevertheless, we see that the coherent mismatch is small for large error probabilities, less than $2\%$ for depolarizing error.